Table of Contents

 - The risks and benefits of the procedures

-Surgical repair is the most time-tested and traditional treatment for the most patients of coarctation of the aorta, particularly for the infants and the younger children.
-The procedure of surgical treatment is done through an incision on the left side of the chest cavity and the heart-lung machine is not required for it.
+Surgical repair is the most time-tested and traditional treatment for most patients with CoA, particularly for infants and younger children.
+The surgical procedure is done through an incision on the left side of the chest cavity, and the heart-lung machine is not required for it.

-The hospital stay is usually from 4 to 7 days following the surgery with the first few days stay in an intensive care unit to monitor the vitals vigilantly.
+The hospital stay usually lasts from four to seven days following the surgery, with the first few days spent in an intensive care unit to vigilantly monitor the vitals.

 The risks of this surgical procedure are very low, and the observed outcomes are excellent.

-The cardiac catheterization is basically a test done by using the catheters (small tubes) placed into the peripheral (in any arm or leg) blood vessels and then maneuvered into the large blood vessels and the heart.
-In the recent past 25 years, a number of such procedures using the specialized catheters have been developed for the repairing the heart.
+The cardiac catheterization is basically a test performed by using catheters (small tubes) placed into the peripheral (in any arm or leg) blood vessels and then maneuvered into the larger blood vessels and the heart.
+In the past 25 years, a number of such procedures using specialized catheters have been developed for repairing of the heart.

-The coarctation of the aorta can be opened up from the inside using the balloon dilation method or by placing a stent inside.
+The coarctation of the aorta can be opened up from the inside using the balloon dilation method or by placing an internal stent.
 The catheterization procedure usually takes several hours and is performed under anesthesia.

 The patients are strictly observed overnight in the hospital and can otherwise resume their normal activities within a few days of the procedure.
 In case stents are placed, aspirin is recommended for a number of months to prevent the formation of blood clots.

 Other precautions to prevent the risk of infection are also needed.
-Antibiotics are also given before general dental work and some other usual medical procedures (this is termed as the bacterial endocarditis prophylaxis).
+Antibiotics are given before general dental work and some other usual medical procedures (this is known as bacterial endocarditis prophylaxis).

-Following the successful treatment, the patients with the coarctation of the aorta are able to lead a normal lifestyle and most likely have a near-normal lifespan.
-However, limited exercise restrictions can be indicated for the patients with continued aortic obstruction, high blood pressure, or the dilation of the aorta.
-These patients need lifelong regular cardiology evaluations with the imaging of their heart so that they can be monitored for later problems.
+Following the successful treatment, the patients with coarctation of the aorta are able to lead a normal lifestyle and most likely have a near-normal lifespan.
+However, limited exercise restrictions can be indicated for the patients with continued aortic obstruction, high blood pressure or dilation of the aorta.
+These patients need lifelong regular cardiology evaluations with imaging of their heart so that they can be monitored for later problems.

-The recoarctation is more prevalent when the repair is done during the infancy.
-Balloon angioplasty is the usual treatment option for the recoarctation, although repeated surgery can be indicated for some patients.
+Recoarctation is more prevalent when the repair is done during infancy.
+Balloon angioplasty is the usual treatment option for recoarctation, although repeated surgery can be indicated for some patients.

 High blood pressure

-It is usually common in these patients with coarctation as they get older, even after the very successful repair through either surgery or the catheterization, and they need antihypertensive medications for a long time.
-This problem is more likely when the repair is done in the older children or the adults.
+High blood pressure is usually common in patients with coarctation as they get older, even after successful repair through either surgery or catheterization, and they need antihypertensive medications for a long time.
+This problem is more likely to occur when the intervention is done in older children or adults.

-The repaired area of the aorta (either by surgery or catheterization) may become narrowed again (which is called recoarctation) with the return of the same blood pressure difference between the arms and legs (major sign for diagnosis of the coarctation of the aorta) on physical examination and further evidence of aortic obstruction by the echo-cardiogram or MRI.
+The repaired area of the aorta—either by surgery or catheterization—may become narrowed again, which is called recoarctation.
+With recoarctation, the pre-treatment blood pressure difference between the arms and legs (major sign for diagnosis of the coarctation of the aorta) on physical examination returns and further evidence of aortic obstruction is observed via echocardiogram or MRI.

-Aneurysms (the weakness of the walls of the aorta) can also occur at the site of the repair after both the surgery and the catheterization, although the significance of this is still unclear to the clinicians and surgeons.
+Aneurysms—i.e., weakening of the walls of the aorta—can also occur at the site of the repair after both surgery and catheterization, although the significance of this is still unclear to the clinicians and surgeons.

-The bicuspid aortic valve, which is often associated with the coarctation of the aorta, may develop some sort of narrowing (termed as stenosis) or leaking (termed as regurgitation) over the time and need further treatment.
+The bicuspid aortic valve, which is often associated with the coarctation of the aorta, may develop some sort of narrowing (termed as stenosis) or leaking (termed as regurgitation) over time and thus require further treatment.